amirsojoodi/WebGPU-Playground/Examples/12-Cross-platform-WebGPU-Compute/README.md

-# Cross Platform WebGPU sample
+# Cross Platform WebGPU sample - Compute API

-This example is from [here](https://developer.chrome.com/docs/web-platform/webgpu/build-app).
+Similar to the previous example but on Compute API.

 ## Emscripten